 Management culture in Germany is usually highly hierarchical.
 Germans like to work on well-thought-out plans and make factually-based decisions.
 Orderly and well scheduled meetings form a large part of what tends to be a consensual, group approach to decision-making.
 Punctuality is expected and lateness is not tolerated, so be careful, especially if you're from a country where this is endemic!

 Salary is stated monthly in your employment contract, which should also detail special benefits, bonuses and salary reviews.
-Many employers pay 13th monthly payment a year, which is normally paid out in December for Christmas or split between summer and Christmas.
+Many employers pay 13 monthly payments a year, which is normally paid out in December for Christmas or split between summer and Christmas.
 In some management positions, you might even get a 14th salary.

-It's difficult to get exact salary data for specific jobs or positions, which can be useful for negotiating salaries.
-Personalmarkt ( www.personalmarkt.de) offers you a salary analysis for a fee that takes into account sector, education, work experience and the geographical region.
-This might be helpful for negotiating your future salary.
+It's difficult to get exact salary data for specific jobs or positions, which can be very useful for negotiating salaries.
+To get a better idea of of how much your wages should be, check out this salary comparison guide that takes into account industry, education, work experience and geographic region in Germany.

 When an employee first enters employment, the employer generally makes their registration for them and provides a social security number and identity card.
 Queries should be directed to your employer, your health insurance company or your state insurance institution.